Neurodivergent IB Learners: Surviving the DP Core

 Separate topic selection from research question formation.
 Allow the learner to explore three or four possible areas before narrowing.
 For autistic learners with special interests, ask "what aspect of X could we investigate using available evidence?"
 Don't just say "pick a topic."
 The constraint is the same, but this framing acknowledges their interest rather than dismissing it.

-The Thinking Framework's Perspective operation is particularly powerful here.
+The Thinking Framework's Perspective operation is useful here.
 Instead of "How does language shape knowledge?", the teacher reframes: "A doctor and a patient use the word 'pain' in the same conversation.
 What does each of them know that the other does not?
 How does language help and hinder their understanding?"
-The abstract question becomes a concrete comparison between two knowable perspectives.
-The intellectual demand is unchanged; the entry point is now accessible.
+The abstract question becomes a concrete comparison between two perspectives learners can understand.
+The intellectual demand stays the same, but the entry point is now accessible.

 Practical approaches for TOK teachers: